Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Currently, we have several vaccines available against cholera: Dukoral, Shanchol, Euvichol-Plus, and, since April 2024, Euvichol-S. The latter has a simplified formulation that is less complex, more cost-effective, and equally effective as Euvichol-Plus.
 All of these are inactivated and safe vaccines.
 Among them, Shanchol and Euvichol are the vaccines available in the global stockpile and are used in outbreak control.
 Both require the administration of two doses (separated by 14 days).
 They produce a protective immune response starting one to two weeks after the last dose, which typically lasts for at least three years before it begins to wane.
 When only one dose is administered, the level of protection achieved may be similar but of shorter duration (about six months).

-The oral cholera vaccine can be used where cholera is endemic, in humanitarian crises with high risk, and in outbreak response, in combination with other prevention and control strategies.
-The decision to use this vaccine should be made after assessing the risks of infection and the feasibility of vaccine use.
-This requires an analysis of its availability, its actual usefulness considering the time it takes to administer two doses and generate protection, and the possibility of using a single dose to provide protection for a shorter period of time.
-Other contextual factors should also be examined.
+The oral cholera vaccine can be used where cholera is endemic, in humanitarian crises with high risk, and in outbreak response, in combination with other prevention and control strategies (WHO, 2017)World Health Organization.
+(2017).
+Cholera vaccines: WHO position paper.
+Weekly Epidemiological Record, 92(34), 477–500. https://www.who.int/publications/i/item/who-wer9234-477-500.
+The decision whether or not to use this vaccine must be made after analysing the risks of infection and the feasibility of vaccine use.
+This requires an analysis of its availability, the practical utility taking into account the time needed to administer two doses and for them to generate protection, and the possibility of using a single dose to provide protection over a shorter period of time.
+Other contextual factors must also be considered.

-Vaccination should never be an excuse to reduce the emphasis on the main measures for the prevention and control of outbreaks.
-These include proper treatment, primarily based on the use of oral rehydration solution, access to water and sanitation, hygiene promotion, and community mobilization.
+Vaccination should never be used as an excuse to reduce the emphasis on the main measures for outbreak prevention and control (WHO, 2017)World Health Organization.
+(2017).
+Cholera vaccines: WHO position paper.
+Weekly Epidemiological Record, 92(34), 477–500. https://www.who.int/publications/i/item/who-wer9234-477-500.
+These measures include appropriate treatment, based primarily on the use of oral rehydration solution, access to water and sanitation, hygiene promotion and community mobilisation.

 What strategies are available for cholera control?